lazaral/personal-website/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-I am a Research Associate in Preclinical Neuroimaging at the [Wellcome Centre for Intergrative Neuroimaging (WIN)](https://www.win.ox.ac.uk/research).
+I am a Research Associate in Preclinical Neuroimaging at the [Wellcome Centre for Intergrative Neuroimaging (WIN)](https://www.win.ox.ac.uk/research) in Oxford.
 My research uses brain technologies - such as neuroimaging and brain stimulation - to generate basic and translational knowledge relevant to brain health.

 My research interests revolve around myelination, multimodal microstructural MRI, and cross-species approaches to neuroimaging.
 At the moment, I am running a project funded by a WIN Seed Grant and focussed on cross-species homologies in the motor system.